Nischhelm/AntiqueAtlasAutoMarker/README.md

 Feel free to suggest more things to automatically mark in comments

 - Remove dragon marker once the dragon is killed (both on player atlas and on structure marker list server side)
+- Battletowers (bruh why did i not think of that)